 Polar bears need a platform of sea ice to more easily reach their seal prey.
 But, not all sea ice is equal.

 Some sea ice lies over productive hunting areas, and some ice regions will melt sooner than others in a warming Arctic.

-Governments and scientists have designated 19 populations of polar bears based in four different sea ice regions in the North Circumpolar Region (the Arctic).
+Governments and scientists have designated 19 populations of polar bears based in four different sea ice regions in the Arctic.